RatScanner/RatScanner/README.md

 Limitations

 - Uses / durability is always assumed at 100%
-- Items which share a icon with other items (especially key's) will result in a uncertain match
+- Items which share a icon with other items (especially keys) will result in a uncertain match

 Notes